MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/overview-update-channels.md

 ### Non-security updates for Current Channel
 If needed, non-security updates are provided for Current Channel.
 Non-security updates provide fixes for known issues and provide stability or performance improvements for Office.

 There's no set schedule for when non-security updates are released for Current Channel.
-Non-security updates are usually included with the following releases:
+Non-security updates are included with the following releases:

 - When a new version of Current Channel is released with new features
 - When security updates are released on the second Tuesday of the month

 Non-security updates can be released at other times.
 For example, to fix an issue with a new feature that was recently released.
 In general, Current Channel can get two or three updates per month that contain only non-security updates.

 We also encourage you to use Current Channel (Preview) so that you can identify any possible issues that you want us to fix before that version is released to Current Channel.
-This can help reduce the number of non-security updates that are needed for Current Channel.
+This approach can help reduce the number of non-security updates that are needed for Current Channel.

 Non-security updates are cumulative.
 The most current release of Current Channel includes the non-security updates from previous releases of Current Channel.